-  Keep your veins healthy by skipping the candy and sugary snacks this winter.
+Keep your veins healthy by skipping the candy and sugary snacks this fall and winter.

-  But consuming foods high in refined sugar is bad not only for your overall health, but for your veins in particular.
-If you currently have varicose veins, eating too many sweets will likely make your symptoms worse.
+But consuming foods high in refined sugar is bad for your overall health and your veins in particular.
+Eating too many sweets will likely worsen the symptoms of vein disease if you currently have varicose veins.
 However, you can begin to improve your vein health by limiting or eliminating your intake of sweets.

 Why Sugar is Bad for Your Veins

 Sugar has numerous negative effects on your vascular system.
 And since varicose veins result from insufficient blood flow in the veins, consuming high amounts of sugar will interfere with the normal circulation of blood, leading to clogged veins that grow into visible and painful varicose veins.
 Here are three reasons why sugar is bad for your veins:

 It contributes to obesity.
 Foods packed with refined sugar are usually high in calories, too.
 When you’re overweight, blood doesn’t flow smoothly due to the pressure those excess pounds put on the veins.
 Blood then becomes pooled in the veins, leading to varicose veins.
 Although there are many factors that contribute to the development of varicose veins that are out of your control, such as family history and pregnancy, you can control your weight.
 Keeping your weight within an ideal level reduces the stress on your veins.

 It leads to inflammation of the blood vessels.
 Delicate blood vessels become inflamed when hit with too much sugar, which can produce oxygen-derived free radicals in the body.
 In turn, those damaged veins cannot pump blood efficiently, which leads to swollen varicose veins.
 Also, sugar retains water in your blood system and dilates the vein walls.
 As blood flow expands beyond the capacity of the vein, your veins will enlarge and become varicose veins.